 Different people have different reasons for doubting whether or not to travel alone.
 The most common reasons are safety concerns, a preference for companionship, and fears of loneliness.
 But I can assure you there are many psychological benefits and advantages of solo traveling.

-👉 However, there are many good reasons and benefits to go ahead with your plans to travel alone.
-Below are some of the advantages of solo travel.
+However, there are many good reasons and benefits to go ahead with your plans to travel alone.
+Below you’ll find a lost of the advantages of solo travelling.